LukeShortCloud/rootpages/src/programming/python.rst

 Package: PyYAML

 .. csv-table::
-   :header: Method, Description, Example
+   :header: Method, Description
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "load(<STR>)", "Load a YAML dictionary from a string.", "" "dump(<DICT>)", "Convert a YAML dictionary into a string.", ""
+   "load(<STR>)", "Load a YAML dictionary from a string."
+   "dump(<DICT>)", "Convert a YAML dictionary into a string."

 [19]